msg-systems/holmes-extractor/README.md

 chatbot use case, the structural extraction use case and to [preselection](#preselection) within the supervised document classification use case.

-**It is crucial to understand that the tips and limitations set out in this section do not apply in any way to search queries in topic matching.
+**It is crucial to understand that the tips and limitations set out in Section 4 do not apply in any way to search queries in topic matching.
 If you are using
 Holmes for topic matching only, you can completely ignore this section!**

 Structural matching between search phrases and documents is not symmetric: there